snowflakedb/snowpark-python/local-testing-docs/README.md

   - Error experience
 - For data types Variant, Array and Object, basic capabilities of `parse_json`, `to_array`, `to_object` and `to_variant` are provided via Python built-in JSONEncoder and JSONDecoder which only support conversion of primitive Python data types.
-Advanced data conversion can be achieved by customizing the `snowflake.snowpark.mock.connection._CUSTOM_JSON_ENCODER` and `snowflake.snowpark.mock.functions._CUSTOM_JSON_DECODER`.
+You could supply custom implementation of JSONEncoder and JSONDecoder by setting module level variables snowflake.snowpark.mock.connection._CUSTOM_JSON_ENCODER and snowflake.snowpark.mock.functions._CUSTOM_JSON_DECODER.
-- Coercion is not supported
+- Implicit type casting (Coercion) is not supported.
+In general, please avoid using passing in arguments of different types to functions.

 > Snowflake employees can check [this engineering doc](https://snowflakecomputing.atlassian.net/wiki/spaces/EN/pages/2792784931/Snowpark+Local+Testing+Development+Milestone) to see the open tasks and scheduling.